albertovincenzi/vue2-tawk/README.md

 this.$Tawk.$minimize()
 ```

-You can also open the chat in a pop-up this way:
+To open the chat in a pop-up, use:

 ```js
 this.$Tawk.$popup()
 ```

-### Events Callbacks
+### Event Callbacks

-Please refer to https://developer.tawk.to/jsapi/ for further details
+For event callbacks, please refer to the [Tawk.to JavaScript API documentation](https://developer.tawk.to/jsapi/) for more details.
+Vue2-tawk provides convenient methods to listen to these events:

 ```js
 this.$Tawk.$onChatStarted()